-- 2010 to present: Founded and run PiedFly.Net
+- 2010-date: Founded and run PiedFly.Net

 Partners and Collaboration